Trump sues in 3 states, laying ground for contesting outcome

-WASHINGTON — President Donald Trump's campaign filed lawsuits Wednesday in Pennsylvania, Michigan and Georgia, laying the groundwork for contesting battleground states as he slipped behind Democrat Joe Biden in the hunt for the 270 Electoral College votes needed to win the White House.
+WASHINGTON — As Democrat Joe Biden inched closer to the 270 Electoral College votes needed to win the White House, President Donald Trump's campaign put into action the legal strategy the president had signalled for weeks: attacking the integrity of the voting process in states where the result could mean his defeat.

+Democrats scoffed at the legal challenges the president's campaign filed Wednesday in Pennsylvania, Michigan and Georgia.
+And the flurry of court action did not seem obviously destined to affect the election's outcome.

-The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and absentee ballot concerns, the campaign said.
-However, at one Michigan location in question The Associated Press observed poll watchers from both sides monitoring on Wednesday.
+The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and raised absentee ballot concerns, the campaign said.

-The AP called Michigan for Democrat Joe Biden on Wednesday.
-Nevada, Pennsylvania and Georgia are undecided.
+The Associated Press called Michigan for Biden on Wednesday.
+The AP has not called Nevada, Pennsylvania or Georgia.

 The Trump campaign also is seeking to intervene in a Pennsylvania case at the Supreme Court that deals with whether ballots received up to three days after the election can be counted, deputy campaign manager Justin Clark said.

-The actions reveal an emerging legal strategy that the president had signalled for weeks, namely that he would attack the integrity of the voting process in states where the result could mean his defeat.

-His campaign also announced that it would ask for a recount in Wisconsin, a state the AP called for Biden on Wednesday afternoon.
+Trump's campaign also announced that it would ask for a recount in Wisconsin, also a state the AP called for Biden on Wednesday.
 Campaign manager Bill Stepien cited “irregularities in several Wisconsin counties,” without providing specifics.

 Biden said Wednesday the count should continue in all states, adding, “No one’s going to take our democracy away from us — not now, not ever."